angelotrabuco2013/scratchified/README.md

-# Scratchified
+# Scratchified - ⭐ AST

-a port of BYOB for the Google Blockly base engine.
-Built from a Scratch 3.0 Beta build. <br/>
+Scratchified is a port of BYOB for the Google Blockly base engine.
+Built from a Scratch 3.0 2017 beta build. <br/>
-## Copyright Info <br/>
+## ©️ Copyright Info <br/>
-Copyright © 2008-2024 by Jens Mönig and Brian Harvey, Creative Commons Attribution-ShareAlike, the University of California/Berkeley, National Science Foundation, MioSoft, SAP, &amp; AST
+Copyright © 2008-2024 AST.
+All rights reserved. (see authors below)
+## Authors
+* Jens Mönig (English: Jens Moenig) and Brian Harvey
+* University of California/Berkeley
+* National Science Foundation
+* MioSoft Corp.
+* System Applications and Products in Data Processing (SAP)
+* AST
+## 📝 Former Names <br/>
+* BYOB